The Alexandrian

 Instead, identify the stuff that you personally find fantastic and nick it.
 Maybe that’s an encounter.
 Maybe it’s a map.
 Maybe it’s a whole dungeon.

 I’m not going to try to guess what that stuff is for you.
-I know what were the one or two gems in the dung heap were for me, personally, but that may or may not match your list.
+I know what the one or two gems in the dung heap were for me, personally, but that may or may not match your list.

 The other thing to keep in mind is that you don’t need to do a full rebuild of The Shattered Obelisk to do this.
 You could grab your favorite stuff and build a completely new campaign.
 Or you could likely just add it to a Storm King’s Thunder or Spelljammer campaign.